Eqvaldi-deer/install-scripts/README.md

 * LXQT mas issues with some usb audio devices.
 * Gbm3 (will not run on low end hardware for example raspi4/400)
+* Mate/lxde desktop (nvidia-driver causes everything to be oversized)

 ### Supported Distros